 In addition to staff members from the offices of Representative Evans and Joyce attending, it is worth noting that the Congressional Briefing was also attended by other Congressional staffers, including on behalf of Senator Robert Casey (D, PA), Senator Pat Toomey (R, PA), Senator Dick Durbin (D, IL), Congresswoman Madeleine Dean (D, PA-4), Congressman David Kustoff (R, TN-08), and Congressman Raul Ruiz, M.D.
 (D-CA-36).

-According to Mr. Bari, “It was like a children’s story ‘Jax Goes to Capitol Hill’, and we all, including Jax, told the lawmakers about Celiac Disease, a serious autoimmune disease that afflicts Jax along with 3 million Americans, which is about 1% of the population.”
+According to Mr. Bari, “It was like a children’s story ‘Jax Goes to Capitol Hill’, and we all, including Jax, told the lawmakers about Celiac Disease, a serious autoimmune disease that afflicts Jax along with 3 million Americans, which is about 1% of the population.
+We had kids on Capitol Hill.”

 Following the Congressional Briefing, the Bari family, Dr. Singh and Ms. Weisbrod met with Congresswoman Dean, and when she asked Jax what was the one thing that Jax wanted her to know about Celiac Disease, Jax thought for a moment and then told Congresswoman Dean that “Celiac Disease is no joke!“